 If you have a revocable living trust in place for yourself, you can generally amend your trust at any time, including the trustee.
 However, amendments must be properly executed based on state law and in accordance with the terms of the trust.
 Alternatively, if you have an irrevocable trust in place, changes to the document are not allowed.
 So, whether or not the grantor of a trust can change who the trustee is, depends on the type of trust.

-If you happen to be a beneficiary of a trust and you feel the trustee is not acting appropriately by either not following the terms of the trust, or is taking advantage of his or her authority, there may be a way to get the trustee removed from his or her position.
+Now, if you are a beneficiary of a trust, and you believe the current trustee is not fulfilling their fiduciary duties to the beneficiaries, either by not following the terms of the trust, by making bad decisions or by acting in bad faith, there may be a way to get the trustee removed and replaced with someone else.